Youssef Hussein: Early life

 Youssef Hussein was born on 16 December 1988 in Cairo to a family from the village of Kafr Awad Al-Sunita in Dakahlia Governorate.
 He received his school education in Qatar, where his father worked as a merchant.

 Early career

-Youssef Hussein became famous after a video clip of him circulated on YouTube about former Egyptian President Mohamed Morsi.
-Therefore, Youssef Hussein began presenting a satirical political program, "Joe Tube," with the character of Joe, on the YouTube channel, directed by Ahmed Al-Zariri in 2013.
+Youssef Hussein became famous after a video clip of him circulated on YouTube about former Egyptian president Mohamed Morsi.
+Thereafter, Youssef Hussein began presenting a satirical political program, "Joe Tube," with the character of Joe, on the YouTube channel, directed by Ahmed Al-Zariri in 2013.

 Hussein left Egypt due to the conditions that occurred as a result of the 2013 coup.

 Joe Show

 In 2016, Youssef Hussein switched from his YouTube show to present his show on behalf of Joe Show on Al Araby Television Network which broadcasts from London.
-It is a weekly program that talks about economy and politics, with a focus on Egypt and the other Arab countries.
+It is a weekly program that focuses on economy and politics in Egypt and other Arab countries.